NGLYRY/audio-library-testing/README.md

 Features

-Upload and play audio files in-browser.
+-Upload and play audio files in-browser.

-Change playback speed using a slider.
+-Change playback speed using a slider.

-Seek through audio using a draggable scrubber.
+-Seek through audio using a draggable scrubber, with transcription for high-scrubbing speed

-No terminal or local server is required.
+-No terminal or local server is required.

 How to Navigate the Live Demo

-Open the live demo site.
+1. Open the live demo site.

-Upload an audio file from your device.
+2. Upload an audio file from your device, or click play on the default audio built into the site

-Press Play to start listening.
+3. Press Play to start listening.

-Move the speed slider to adjust playback rate.
+4. Move the speed slider to adjust playback rate, press the Smart Scrub button for speeds greater than 2.0x to see real-time transcription of audio while it is playing forward.

-Drag the scrubber to jump forward or backward in the audio.

-Press Pause or Stop as needed to control playback.
+5. Press Pause or Stop as needed to control playback.

 Tips

-Use common audio formats like MP3 or WAV for best results.
+-Use common audio formats like MP3 audiobooks for best results.

-If audio does not autoplay, click once anywhere on the page and press Play again.
+-When using the default audio, do not click start until the message says "Done!
+You can now play and scrub through keywords."